The Adventures of Ford Fairlane: Soundtrack

-The film's soundtrack includes Idol's "Cradle of Love", which also appeared on Idol's 1990 album Charmed Life.
+The soundtrack album was released by Elektra Records on June 12, 1990, featuring songs by Billy Idol, Mötley Crüe, Queensrÿche, and Richie Sambora.

 A number of the musicians featured on the soundtrack also appeared in the film itself, including Morris Day, Sheila E., and Tone Loc (as Slam the Rapper).
-The members of the fictional band Black Plague are played by professional musicians: Vince Neil, lead singer of Mötley Crüe; Ozzy Osbourne bassist Phil Soussan and drummer Randy Castillo; and Quiet Riot guitarist Carlos Cavazo.
-Richie Sambora's contribution to the soundtrack was a cover of the Jimi Hendrix song "Wind Cries Mary".
+The members of the fictional band Black Plague are played by professional musicians: Mötley Crüe lead vocalist Vince Neil, Ozzy Osbourne bassist Phil Soussan and drummer Randy Castillo, and Quiet Riot guitarist Carlos Cavazo.
+Richie Sambora's contribution to the soundtrack was a cover of the Jimi Hendrix song "The Wind Cries Mary".
 Yello's "Unbelievable" samples dialogue from the film, although a phone number given as "1-800-Perfect" is changed to "1-800-Unbelievable".
+Yello is also credited with the film's music score, and an early cut of their album Baby is used as the film's incidental soundtrack.
 Not appearing on the soundtrack is "Booty Time", the song that Ed O'Neill's character performs during the film.

-Yello is also credited with the film's "music score", and an early cut of their album Baby is used as the film's incidental soundtrack.
-Barry McIlheney in Q magazine was critical of the collection and only highlighted the Billy Idol contribution while giving the overall release 2 out 5 stars.
+Barry McIlheney of Q magazine was critical of the collection and only highlighted the Billy Idol contribution while giving the overall release 2 out 5 stars.